Generated at: 2026-05-16 10:04:09

 Thorough management of lead information is also one of the important elements in implementing inside sales.

-Information used in inside sales can be classified into three categories: "attribute information" such as company name, business scale, and industry; "behavioral information" such as challenges, areas of interest, tools used, and marketing activities; and "contact information" referring to interactions in inside sales or sales.
-Ideally, these pieces of information should be continuously collected and updated in real-time.
+Information used in inside sales can be classified into three types: "attribute information" such as company name, business scale, and industry; "behavioral information" such as challenges, areas of interest, tools used, and marketing activities; and "contact information" referring to interactions in inside sales or field sales.
+Ideally, this information should be continuously collected and updated in real time.

 In a B2B environment, cases often occur where a contact person changes departments, a company name changes due to a merger, or an address or phone number changes due to relocation during a phone approach.
-Additionally, the challenges and interests of a company may change due to management strategies or departmental policies.
-If such information can be updated accurately in real-time, it is possible to prevent the reduction of business negotiation and contract opportunities and avoid losses.
+Additionally, the challenges and interests of a company may change due to management strategy or departmental policies.
+If such information can be updated accurately in real time, it is possible to prevent the reduction of business negotiation and contract opportunities and avoid losses.

 Recommended Article: